Dock

 warrant operation: usually when the air temperature is gist below

-the freezing threshold.
-These inexpensive thermostats measure the
+These inexpensive thermostats measure the outside air temperature

-control unit are the savings in electricity costs associated with
+the savings in electricity costs associated with the deicer.

 Building